Why Meme Marketing doesn’t work for your business

 Thanks to their funny approach to a brand’s activity, a trend, or a real-life event/struggle, memes can help businesses raise engagement on their social media accounts.

 While an average person spends around 147 minutes on social media daily, it is pretty easy for users to engage with humorous content, be it images, GIFs, videos, or simple texts.
-Thus, including memes in your strategy may bring you some more impressions, but only when done right.
+Thus, including memes in your strategy may bring you more impressions, but only when done right.

-Memes can help a brand go viral if the team comes up with an ingenious and relatable idea.
+Memes can help a brand go viral if the team develops an ingenious and relatable idea.
 When a meme is good, the feedback doesn’t arrive late to the party.
 If people love it, a marketer will notice that pretty quickly.
 Shares will grow, and interactions such as likes or comments will flow.
 However, if not, the reach will be small from the beginning and will stay this way.

-Dos and Don’ts of Meme Marketing communication
+Dos and Don’ts of Meme Marketing Communication

 However, to get there, you must pay attention to some things that will help you stay high above the cringe line.